-The face denies the feelings with a smile;
+The face denies the hurt; they mask a smile

-the years of suffered loss bring less relief.
+yet years of suffered loss show no relief.

 by firemen-stunned below the Tower’s grief.